Lost-Outpost/Telsera/GAMEPLAY.md

 ## Creation Club Distribution

-- [Skyrim Extended Cut - Saints and Seducers](https://www.nexusmods.com/skyrimspecialedition/mods/72772) - Return to the Shivering Isles in a fully-voiced overhaul of Skyrim's Saints and Seducers Creation. **NOTE** To obtain the mentioned CC artifacts listed below, you must embark along this questline, as they have now been integrated into the story. **You must be at least level 20 and have completed the vanilla Daedric quest The Mind of Madness.**
+- [Skyrim Extended Cut - Saints and Seducers](https://www.nexusmods.com/skyrimspecialedition/mods/72772) - Return to the Shivering Isles in a fully-voiced overhaul of Skyrim's Saints and Seducers Creation.
+To obtain the mentioned CC artifacts listed below, you must embark along this questline, as they have now been integrated into the story. **You must be at least level 20 and have completed the vanilla Daedric quest The Mind of Madness.**
    - [Ruin's Edge](https://en.uesp.net/wiki/Skyrim:Ruin%27s_Edge)
    - [Staff of Sheogorath](https://en.uesp.net/wiki/Skyrim:Staff_of_Sheogorath)
    - [Shadowrend](https://en.uesp.net/wiki/Skyrim:Shadowrend)